 Do you know that the most common cause of breast lumps is a benign condition called fibrocystic breast disease?
 Do you also know that diet and lifestyle changes can be of great help for dealing with this common and painful condition?
-This condition is also called fibrocystic breast disease, cyclic mastalgia or fibroadenosis and it affects as many as 60 percent of women between the ages of 30 and 50.
+Fibrocystic breast disease is also called, cyclic mastalgia and fibroadenosis.
+It is estimated to affect as many as 60 percent of women between the ages of 30 and 50.

 What is Fibrocystic Breast Disease?

 Fibrocystic breast disease is a benign condition characterized by the formation of fluid-filled masses or cysts in one or both breasts and usually cause breast pain and tenderness especially before menstruation.
 Breast cysts are often linked to premenstrual syndrome (PMS).

 Although fibrocystic lumps are benign, they can make diagnosing breast cancer more difficult because of the dense fibrous tissue and lumps.
 Unlike breast cancer lumps which are usually painless, immovable and don’t grow smaller, fibrocystic breast lumps are movable and fluctuate in size during the menstrual cycle.
 If you discover a breast lump it’s important to consult with you doctor.

 What causes breast cysts to develop is not fully understood although a number of factors can contribute.
 Hormonal imbalances result in increase in milk-producing glands, an enlargement of cells and scarring of breast tissue.
 The hormones estrogen, progesterone and prolactin are all partly responsible for breast cysts especially an increase in estrogen or fall in progesterone levels.